-8.1.2. (c) Measures to develop and maintain competence
+8.1.2.c) Measures to develop and maintain competition

-In view of its specific characteristics, the CSN devotes special importance to the training of its staff.
-During the three-year period 2016 to 2018, the training plans continued to be drawn up in such a way that their objectives were aligned with those of the current CSN Strategic Plan, grouping them into seven programmes, one of which is divided into four subdivisions:
+Due to its specific characteristics, the CSN attaches special importance to the training of its human resources, and the training plans have continued to be drawn up in such a way that their objectives have been aligned with those of the CSN Strategic Plan in force at all times strategic Plan in force at any given time the training plans have been grouped into seven programmes, one of which is subdivided into four:

 - Perfection and Recycling.

 - Nuclear Safety Sub-Programme.

 - Radiological Protection Sub-Programme.

 - Transversal Training Areas Sub-Programme.

 - Initial Technical Training Sub-Programme.

 - Management Development.

 - Administrative Management.

 - Accident Prevention.

 - IT.

 - Languages.

 - Abilities.